Samani Pulepule: Early life and history

-In September 2011, Pulepule resigned as the superintendent for the Samoan Assemblies of God fellowship around the World.

-Family and Heritage
+Family and heritage

-During their time in ministry, Pulepule and his wife had 3 children, Onesemo, Sera and Talalelei.
+During their time in ministry, Pulepule and his wife had three children: Onesemo, Sera and Talalelei.
 Onesemo moved to Australia and founded the Melbourne Samoan Assembly of God church, and in 2001 was elected as the General Superintendent of the Samoan Assemblies of God in Australia.
 All are Samoan-born.
 His brother Taulapapa Mama Pulepule is also currently pastor for the Falefa Assembly of God in Samoa and has been for several years, His younger brother Ieti is also a pastor for the Paraparaumu church.
 His other brother Tautiaga (who holds the Magele of Lufilufi & Lemusu of Solosolo titles) and sisters Masina, Tivalo & Lanuola.
 Other siblings who died at a young age were Niu, Levao, Momoemaluapia.

-Homegoing Celebration
+Homegoing celebration

 A three-day homegoing celebration was held from 13 to 15 June 2013.
 The first celebration service was a pastor's celebration service held at the church he founded, Grey Lynn Auckland Samoan Assembly of God, eulogies were made by local pastors, as well as the executive council of the Samoan Assemblies of God in New Zealand.
 The second celebration service was held at the Samani Pulepule Convention Centre, a complex which seats 4,000 people, eulogies were made by family members, and a special musical from the Auckland Samoan A/G church.
 In attendance were the Tongan Assemblies of God, a church that Pulepule had helped with becoming a worldwide fellowship, also in attendance were the former Assemblies of God Leaders from around the world, local members of Parliament, and leaders of other major denominations.
 The third service was the Assemblies of God National/International service.
 This was held at the Auckland Samoan Assemblies of God, and a special presentation from the New Zealand Government, the National and Labour Parties were made to Pulepule's family.
 Tagata Pasifika, a well-known television news broadcast had special coverage of the homegoing services.
 Pulepule was buried next to his wife, who had died two weeks earlier.
 Thousands of people from all over the world gathered to celebrate a life of devotion and faithfulness.
 Sunday services the following day were spread out across the Auckland metropolitan area to cater to the thousands of dignitaries and pastors from around the world.
 Over 4,000 people gathered every night of the three-day celebration.